 Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > Human Subjects Research Training

-Instructions for Completing CITI Human Subjects Research Training
+Instructions for Completing CITI Human Participants Research Training

 2. Login to CITI through the UW CITI portal with your NetID.
 If this is your first time logging in, a NetID linked CITI account will automatically be created for you.

-4. If you previously took a UW-Madison basic course and your training is about to expire (UW-Madison Human Subjects Research Training is valid for three
+4. If you previously took a UW-Madison basic course and your training is about to expire (UW-Madison Human Participants Research Training is valid for three

 years), you can take a refresher course.
 The refresher course should automatically appear in your CITI account.

-- Verify your training expiration dates using the Graduate School Training Lookup.
+- Verify your training expiration dates using the CITI Training Lookup.
 Please note that training not taken within CITI (HIPAA, Conflict of Interest, & Safety) is listed separately in the Training Lookup and does not indicate that the individual has multiple CITI accounts.

 Both the basic and refresher courses have the same